nrclaudio/Genome-Analysis-2019/documentation/projectplan/ProjectPlan.md

 3. RNA-seq
     - Strand-specific library generation with ScriptSeq
         > What is a strand-specific library?
-    - Illumina HiSeq 2500 100 bp pair-end sequence amplified RNA-seq libraries
+    - Illumina HiSeq 2500 100 bp pair-end sequence amplified RNA-seq libraries were aligned to the genome
+        + 3217 transcription units identified, including 651 operons
+        + 860 (q<0.001 and fold >2 or <0.5) different expression between conditions
+        + among those there's a cluster in purin biosynthesis (DNA)
+        + verification using qRT-PCR (r2 = 0.98)
+    - Three replicates
     * Data analysis using Rockhopper with strand specific analysis

 4. Tn-seq